BasedLinux/bsd/src/libstore/local-overlay-store.md

     This contains all the store objects from each of the two directories.

     The lower store directory and upper layer directory are combined via OverlayFS to create this directory.
-    Nix doesn't do this itself, because it typically wouldn't have the permissions to do so, so it is the responsibility of the user to set this up first.
+    Bsd doesn't do this itself, because it typically wouldn't have the permissions to do so, so it is the responsibility of the user to set this up first.
-    Nix can, however, optionally check that the OverlayFS mount settings appear as expected, matching Nix's own settings.
+    Bsd can, however, optionally check that the OverlayFS mount settings appear as expected, matching Bsd's own settings.

   - **Upper SQLite database**: